Scarface (1932 film): Objects and gestures

-The use of playful motifs throughout the film showcased Howard Hawks's dark comedy he expressed through his directing.
+The use of playful motifs throughout the film showcased Howard Hawks's dark comedy, which he expressed through his directing.
 In the bowling alley scene, where rival gang leader Tom Gaffney was murdered, when Gaffney throws the ball, the shot remains on the last standing bowling pin, which falls to represent the death of kingpin Tom Gaffney.
 In the same scene, before the death of Gaffney, a shot shows an "X" on the scoreboard, foreshadowing Gaffney's death.
 Hawks used the "X" foreshadowing technique throughout the film (seen first in the opening credits) which were chiefly associated with death appearing many times (but not every scene) when a death is portrayed; the motif appears in numerous places, most prominently as Tony's "X" scar on his left cheek.
 The motifs mock the life of the gangster.
 The gangster's hat is a common theme throughout gangster films, specifically Scarface, as representative of conspicuous consumption.
 Hawks included hand gestures, a common motif in his films.
 In Scarface, George Raft was instructed to repetitively flip a coin, which he does throughout the film.

 "The World Is Yours"

 Camonte's apartment looks out on a neon, flashing sign that says "The World Is Yours".
 This sign represents the modern American city as a place of opportunity and individualism.
-As attractive as the slogan is, the message is impossible, yet Tony doesn't understand this.
+As attractive as the slogan is, the message is impossible, yet Tony does not understand this.
 The view from his apartment represents the rise of the gangster.
-When Camonte is killed in the street outside his building, the camera pans up to show the billboard, representative of the societal paradox of the existence of opportunity yet the inability to achieve it.
+When Camonte is killed in the street outside his building, the camera pans up to show the billboard, representative of the societal paradox of the existence of opportunity, yet the inability to achieve it.
 According to Robert Warshow, the ending scene represents how the world is not ours, but not his either.
-The death of the gangster momentarily releases us from the idea of the concept of success and the need to succeed.
-In regards to the theme of excess, the sign is a metaphor for the dividing desires created by modernity seen through the lens of the excessive desires of the gangster persona.
+The gangster's death momentarily releases us from the concept of success and the need to succeed.
+Regarding the theme of excess, the sign is a metaphor for the dividing desires created by modernity, seen through the lens of the excessive desires of the gangster persona.

 Style

 "Sharp" and "hard-edged", Scarface set the visual style for the gangster films of the 1930s.
-Hawks created a violent, gripping film through his use of strong contrast of black and white in his cinematography, for example, dark rooms, silhouettes of bodies against drawn shades, and pools of carefully placed light.
-Much of the film is shown to take place at night.
+Hawks created a violent, gripping film by strongly contrasting black and white in his cinematography.
+For example, dark rooms, silhouettes of bodies against drawn shades, and pools of carefully placed light.
+Much of the film takes place at night.
 The tight grouping of subjects within the shot and stalking camera movement followed the course of action in the film.
 The cinematography is dynamic and characterized by highly varied camera placement and mobile framing.